End-to-end-provenance/provTraceR/cran-comments.md

 ## Resubmission
 This is a resubmission.

-An additional repository was added to the DESCRIPTION file for the suggested rdt package.
+The DESCRIPTION file was updated to include an additional repository for the suggested package rdt.

+The .Rbuildignore file was updated so the vignette index is included.

 ## Test environments
 * local Windows 10, R 4.0.0